What is pericardial effusion?

 A fibrous sac called the pericardium surrounds the heart.
 This sac consists of two thin layers.
 Normally, there is a small amount of fluid between them.
-The fluid reduces friction between the two layers as they rub against each other.
+The fluid reduces friction between the two layers as they rub against each other during each heartbeat.
 In some cases, extra fluid can build up between these two layers leading to a pericardial effusion.

 A little fluid won’t cause much of a problem.
-But, if too much fluid builds up it can make it difficult for the heart to expand normally.
+But, if too much fluid builds up it can make it hard for the heart to expand normally.
 This condition is called cardiac tamponade.
 It usually requires emergency treatment.
-Because of the extra pressure, less blood can enter the heart from the body.
-All of this can reduce the amount of oxygenated blood going out to the body.
+Because the heart can't expand normally, less blood can enter the heart from the body.
+This can reduce the amount of oxygenated blood going out to the body.
 But not all pericardial effusions cause cardiac tamponade.